 If you are interested in getting involved in college outreach, we can use your help!
 By coupling the work we are doing here in the office with that of you, our local members, we can reach students around the country.
 There are several ways you can help:

 If you are a student, professor, college administration officer or college alumni and would like to be more involved in college outreach please contact the Office at email@example.com or at 707-825-1714.

 Spread the Word!
 Servas is seeking more hosts and travelers, and we need your help!
 Help us spread the word about Servas by submitting brief advertisements and/or full-length articles to local newspapers or publications.
 Here are some tips on how to make Servas more visible in your local community and throughout the country.

 Advertisements: Announce local or regional Servas events with a brief advertisement.
-If you don’t have an event planned, maybe now is the time (see the article elsewhere in this issue).
 There are no funds available for a paid advertisement, but many publications and organizations do not charge for a brief announcement for a non-profit organization.
-Here’s an example of a current advertisement on the online publication, Transitions Abroad:

-Submit articles that explain Servas’ mission and detail your personal experiences meeting people across cultures.
-If you are a professional writer, we would be delighted if you used your talents to write an article on Servas.
-If you are a non-professional writer and would like to help publicize Servas, for your convenience we have created a sample full-length article that you can adapt to fit your experience.
-View Full-Length Article
+Full-length Articles: Submit articles that explain Servas’ mission and detail your personal experiences meeting people across cultures.
+If you are a writer, we would be delighted if you used your talents to write an article on Servas.

 Sample Local Publications: Local newspapers, local events calendars (TV, newspaper, etc.), alumni magazines; newsletters for professional groups, churches, temples, synagogues, colleges, travel-related groups, exchange-student and foreign-student clubs, peace and coexistence organizations.